Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Introduction

 \section{Introduction}

 Since the earliest galaxy redshift surveys, it has been known that galaxies are not distributed randomly in space, but trace out vast structures, including walls, filaments, and voids.
 Dark matter (DM) makes up the majority of the mass content of the Universe, and is the dominant driver behind large-scale structure formation.
 The distribution of galaxies in space is heavily influenced by the clustering of dark matter halos, but also carries signatures of how galaxy properties map to the properties of these dark matter halos (\citealt{Peebles1980, WechslerTinker2018}).
 Galaxy clustering is a potential key probe of cosmology, yet accurately describing the baryonic physics that drives galaxy evolution, and determines this mapping between galaxy and DM halo properties, is a large ongoing area of research.
 Astrophysical processes such as cooling, chemical enrichment, star formation, stellar feedback, black hole growth and feedback, and galaxy mergers interact in highly non-linear ways.
 Active Galactic Nuclei (AGN) expel gas far beyond the center of the host galaxy, are a crucial element of the feedback cycle in galaxies, and may even affect the distribution of dark matter itself (e.g.\ \citealt{McKeeOstriker2007, Fabian2012, Kormendy2013, Netzger2015, Borrow2020}).
 Stellar feedback in the form of supernovae and radiation from massive stars drives galactic winds that are key to regulating star formation in galaxies (e.g\ \citealt{MadauDickinson2014, SomervilleRomeel2015, DanielAA2017}).
-Modern hydrodynamic simulations including these physical processes within the $\Lambda$CDM cosmological framework have been quite successful at reproducing many features of the large scale distribution of galaxies.
-For example, \citet{Springel2018} measured the matter power spectrum for the dark matter, gas, and stellar components in the IllustrisTNG simulations, explored the halo-galaxy connection, and found projected correlation functions that showed great consistency with diverse observations.
-However, although a broad narrative has developed for how these types of feedback tie into the formation and evolution of galaxies, there is still much uncertainty in our understanding of the details of how these physical processes operate to shape galaxy observables (e.g.\ \citealt{SteinhardtSpeagle2014, SomervilleRomeel2015, Naab2017, Forster2020}).
-One of the major open questions in astrophysics is how to disentangle the effects of cosmology and baryonic physics in order to realize the full potential of galaxies as probes of both cosmology and astrophysics.